Samuel-jacobs/Blogr/README.md

 ### Useful resources

-- [resource 1](https://www.w3schools.com) - This tutorial website helped me when i got stuck with a css syntax or
+- [w3schools](https://www.w3schools.com) - This tutorial website helped me when i got stuck with a css syntax or
-- [resource 2](https://www.stackoverflow.com) - Thid forum helped me see how to solve problems i came accross while working on the project
+- [stackoverflow](https://www.stackoverflow.com) - Thid forum helped me see how to solve problems i came accross while working on the project

 ## Author